Connect with others who understand.

 • May be taken alone or prescribed with chemotherapy

-You can also take Herceptin and Perjeta together.
-This combination may make it more likely that all traces of cancer are removed from your body.
-Additionally, breast cancer cells may sometimes become resistant to one monoclonal antibody, so it can be helpful to use a combination.
+Trastuzumab and pertuzumab can also be taken together.
+This combination increases the likelihood that all traces of cancer are removed from your body.
+Additionally, breast cancer cells may sometimes become resistant to one monoclonal antibody, so using a combination can be helpful.

 Intravenous vs. Injection

-Monoclonal antibodies are often given intravenously (IV) — medication is injected directly into your veins.
-Each dose of a monoclonal antibody may take between 30 minutes and 90 minutes.
+Monoclonal antibodies are often given intravenously — that is, directly into your veins.
+Each dose of a monoclonal antibody may take between 30 and 90 minutes.
 You’ll need to go to a hospital or clinic to receive an IV infusion.

-More recently, researchers have developed other forms of monoclonal antibodies that can be given subcutaneously (through an injection into the fatty tissue underneath the layer of skin).
+More recently, scientists have developed other forms of monoclonal antibodies that can be given subcutaneously (through an injection into the fatty tissue underneath the layer of skin).
 This only takes a few minutes, and you may be able to have it done at your doctor’s office.
-This medication is called Phesgo and is a combination of trastuzumab, pertuzumab, and hyaluronidase.
-Because injections don’t take as long, studies have found that 85 percent of people receiving Phesgo prefer this medication over IV drugs.

 Kinase Inhibitors